 The general store is a happy place with loads of candy, sodas, chips and cookies, but also real food for resupply.
 I give them my business and hang out on the porch with a spectacular view of Jefferson right above a dock leading far out into the lake and flanked by green row boats.

 On that note, off I go on the big ascent of the day.
 The mountain is visible for a long way and helps set a target.
 It’s beautiful here, and open.
 A rocky trail leads up to heavenly ponds, where I camel up again.
 Just as I’m packing up, here comes ‘Avocado Man!’
 He’s the young man I met on day two who came out of the woods at a high pass while I was pausing and handed me half his fresh, organic, avocado.
-He’s very fast, so after a break, came up here with his girlfriend to continue – though she is just walking with him to the ridge.
+He’s very fast, so after a break, he is continuing, his girlfriend only joining him to the ridge.

 He mentions that Bobby O is just ahead.
 I’m so pleased.
 He’s the friend who saw me a mess still on day three.
 I hope he notices things are looking up, though I doubt I’ll catch Bobby with a half day head start.

 I continue up and the trail heads deep into the woods.
-A man is sitting with his two young sons and a reward for the hard hill of candy.
+A man is sitting with his two young sons.
+Their reward for the hard hill?
+Candy.
 They hide behind him when I take a picture, but peek out when I say, “There’s a bear!”